An Open Letter to the Seattle Arts Community

 Throughout my career, I have launched around a dozen companies, each guided by the principle of creating value for others.
 While some have achieved notable success, I view these accomplishments primarily as byproducts of my passion for helping people.
 My ultimate goal is not to accumulate wealth or accolades, but to leave a lasting, positive impact on the world.
 I believe that personal wealth is held in the public trust, and I am actively reinvesting all my wealth into the public domain during my lifetime.

-This same ethos extends to my philanthropic endeavors.
 Through the Conru Foundation, I focus on initiatives related to education, free speech, environmental conservation, and the arts.
 Additionally, the Conru Art Foundation is dedicated to elevating Seattle as a premier art city by promoting art education through various local charities and a new downtown art venue.

 One of my current passions is promoting art education in Seattle through a number of local charities as well as a new downtown art venue.
 I believe that art has immense therapeutic value in today's stressful world, providing a means for self-expression, healing, and connection.